wei/WHRoundedImageView/README.md

 WHRoundedImageView is a plain simple _swift_ component that extends a UIImageView.
 It allows you to add Radius and Border to an image directly in Interface Builder.

-*Live preview is fully supported, so you can preview in Interface Builder.*
+*Live preview is fully supported.*

 ![WHRoundedImageView](/WHRoundedImageViewDemo.gif?raw=true "WHRoundedImageView")